Skip to main content

 set xtics format "%H:%M"

-# Sets font name and size for major tics on X-axis.
+# Set font name and size for major tics on X-axis

 set xtics font ", 15"

-# Will rotate the major tics on X by 90 degrees counter clock-wise
+# Rotate the major tics on X by 90 degrees counter-clock-wise

 #set xtics rotate by 90